How to Remove Food and Drinks Stains From Your Clothes?

 Five-star Laundry and Dry Cleaning Services to Remove Stain

 Sendhelper provides premium laundry and dry cleaning services for all kinds of clothes, fabrics, mattresses, comforters and curtains.
-Book a laundry service on the Sendhelper app.
+Book a laundry service on the Sendhelper app or visit the website.
 Enjoy FREE pick-up and delivery anywhere in Singapore.
 Our short turnaround time allows you to get your wardrobe and home ready even at the last minute.